dragomano/SMF-Compat/README.md

 // etc.
 ```

-Or you can leave it as it is.
-In this case, your modification will support both versions of SMF.
+Alternatively, you can leave the code as is.
+In this case, your modification will maintain compatibility with both SMF versions.

 ## List of suggested replacements

-Below are some (not all) changes to variables and functions.
+Below is a non-exhaustive list of variable and function mappings.

 ### Global variables